An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: The kinetic model

-where $\mathcal{T}_0$ represents the dominant part of the turning kernel modeling the tumble process in the absence of chemical substance, supposed independent of $S$ and $\mathcal{T}_1(S)$ is the perturbation due to chemical cues.
-We first mention some assumptions on the turning operators $\mathcal{T}_0$ and $\mathcal{T}_1(S)$: \begin{itemize} \item The operators $\mathcal{T}_0$ and $\mathcal{T}_1$ preserve the local mass:
+where $\mathcal{T}_0$, supposed independent of $S$, represents the dominant part of the turning kernel modeling the tumble process in the absence of chemical substance, while $\mathcal{T}_1(S)$ defines the perturbation due to chemical cues.